acentswap/docs2-wiki/products/voting/voting-guide/README.md

 ![](<../../../.gitbook/assets/how-to-vote-5 (2).png>)

-Please note that only CAKE held in the following places will contribute to the total number of voting power:
+Please note that only ADE held in the following places will contribute to the total number of voting power:

 1. In wallet
-2. Flexible CAKE Staking (both in CAKE pool and side pool)
+2. Flexible ADE Staking (both in ADE pool and side pool)
-3. Fixed Term CAKE Staking (boosted by [vCAKE](../vcake.md)!)
+3. Fixed Term ADE Staking (boosted by [vADE](../vcake.md)!)
 4. Other Syrup Pools (provided by other projects)
-5. CAKE/BNB LP&#x20;
+5. ADE/BNB LP&#x20;

-CAKE held in other places does not contribute to your voting power.
+ADE held in other places does not contribute to your voting power.
 {% endtab %}

 {% tab title="Check the snapshot block" %}